What is Woot?

 - What payment options do I have?

-- You can pay for your orders using VISA, MasterCard, American Express, Discover, or Paypal accounts that are tied to a credit card.
-(Our fast-paced, annoying business model doesn't leave time to wait for your bank to confirm your account balance.)
+- You can pay for your orders using VISA, MasterCard, American Express or Discover.
 We do not accept checks, money orders, uncut gemstones, or broken promises.

 - How does one-day shipping work?